Kannhha/Astra/README.md

 # 👋 Hi, I'm Kannhha

-Welcome to my digital space where I share my projects, ideas, and journey in tech.
+Welcome to my digital space where I will share my projects, ideas, and journey in technology.

 ---

 ## 🚀 About Me
-- 💻 Developer passionate about building things
+- 💻 Developer who loves coding
 - 🌱 Always learning and growing
-- 🎯 Focused on creating elegant solution
+- 🎯 Focused on mastering the craft of coding
+- 🌌 Passionate about space and science
+- 👽 A fellow Andromedian exploring peasants technology

 ---

-**Made with ❤️**
+**Made with 🧠**